CA First Time Home Buyer

-Tips that any first time buyer must keep in mind while looking to buy a new house
+Tips that any first time home buyer must keep in mind while looking to buy a new house

-- Buying a new house can be a hectic task with so many things to take care of and there is one significant thing that stops people from moving forward with their home purchase… the down payment.
+- Buying a new house in CA can be a hectic task with so many things to take care of and there is one significant thing that stops people from moving forward with their home purchase… the down payment.
 In fact, according to a survey from the rental marketplace, 61.7% of all millennials that want to buy their own house said that they were unable to afford a down payment.

-Sacramento First Time Buyer
+CA First Time Home Buyer Programs

 - Explore different down payment and mortgage options